Relative Calm IBOS Ibos mardi 24 octobre 2023 Ibos Hautes-Pyrénées

 Cuarenta años después de la emblemática Einstein on the Beach, Robert Wilson y Lucinda Childs han creado juntos una nueva obra.
 El punto de partida es su memoria compartida y el Pulcinella de Igor Stravinsky.

 La aparición de Lucinda Childs en el escenario del Parvis en 1980 dejó una impresión inolvidable. « Algo inexplicable, hechizante y enigmático, el formalismo en su máxima expresión », recuerda Marc Bélit, antiguo director de Le Parvis.
 Fue en el contexto de la pandemia cuando Robert Wilson y Lucinda Childs decidieron crear una nueva obra, basada en una colaboración que se remontaba a 1981, con el título súbitamente evocador de ¿Calma relativa?
-Dos períodos de taller, en Toulouse y luego en Roma, llevaron a los artistas a dar cuerpo a la estructura del espectáculo, eligiendo a Stravinsky como « contrapunto central » (R. Wilson) a composiciones contemporáneas de Gibson y Adams.
-Todo ello salpicado por dos interludios basados en extractos del diario de Nijinsky.
+Dos talleres, uno en Toulouse y otro en Roma, permitieron a los artistas perfilar la estructura del espectáculo, eligiendo a Stravinsky como « contrapunto central » (R. Wilson) de las composiciones contemporáneas de Gibson y Adams.
+El espectáculo se completa con dos interludios basados en extractos del diario de Nijinsky.
 El espectáculo, interpretado por los bailarines del proyecto MP3 Dance, desarrolla toda una maquinaria de sonidos, imágenes y luces, perseguido como está por el largo silencio que, en cierto modo, le dio origen: el primer encierro, esa calma relativa..

 Vierzig Jahre nach ihrem ikonischen Stück Einstein on the Beach haben Robert Wilson und Lucinda Childs eine neue gemeinsame Kreation geschaffen.
 Ausgehend von ihrer gemeinsamen Erinnerung und Igor Strawinskys Pulcinella.